A Smooth Binary Mechanism for Efficient Private Continual Observation: Preliminaries

 \paragraph{Binary mechanism.} The binary mechanism~\cite{chan_private_2011,dwork_differential_2010, dp_wavelet_2010, dp_histograms_2010} can be considered the canonical mechanism for continual counting.
 In this section we present a variant of it where only left subtrees are used.
 The mechanism derives its name from the fact that a binary tree is built from the input stream.
 Each element from the stream is assigned a leaf in the binary tree, and each non-leaf node in the tree represents a p-sum of all elements in descendant leaves.
 All values are stored noisily in nodes, and nodes are added together to produce a given prefix sum.
 Such a binary tree is illustrated in Figure~\ref{fig:binmech}.

-A more detailed exposition of the binary mechanism is given in the appendix and \Cref{subsec:analysis_bm}.
-Here we settle for stating that the $\rho$-zCDP binary mechanism achieves $\var[\M(t)]=O(\log(T)^2)$ and is known to be computationally efficient: to release all prefix sums up to a given time $t\leq T$ requires only $O(\log(T))$ space and $O(t)$ time.
+We will return for a closer analysis of the binary mechanism in \Cref{subsec:analysis_bm}.
+For now we settle for stating that the $\rho$-zCDP binary mechanism achieves $\var[\M(t)]=O(\log(T)^2)$ and is known to be computationally efficient: to release all prefix sums up to a given time $t\leq T$ requires only $O(\log(T))$ space and $O(t)$ time.

-\paragraph{Matrix mechanism.} The binary mechanism belongs to a more general class of mechanisms called \emph{matrix mechanisms}~\cite{li_matrix_2015}.
-Computing a prefix sum is a linear operation on the input stream $x\in\R^T$, and computing all prefix sums up to a given time $T$ can therefore be represented by a matrix $A\in\R^{T\times T}$, where $c(t) = (Ax)_t$. $A$ is here a lower-triangular matrix of all $1$s.
-The matrix mechanism characterizes solutions to the continual counting problem by factorizing $A$ as $A=LR$ with corresponding mechanism $\M_x = L(Rx + z),\, z\sim \mathcal{F}^{n}$ where $n$ is the dimension of $Rx$.
+\paragraph{Factorization mechanism.} The binary mechanism belongs to a more general class of mechanisms called \emph{factorization mechanisms}~\cite{li_matrix_2015}, sometimes also referenced as \emph{matrix mechanisms}.
+Computing a prefix sum is a linear operation on the input stream $x\in\R^T$, and computing all prefix sums up to a given time $T$ can therefore be represented by a matrix $A\in\R^{T\times T}$, where $c(t) = (Ax)_t$. $A$ is here a lower-triangular matrix of all 1s.
+The factorization mechanism characterizes solutions to the continual counting problem by factorizing $A$ as $A=LR$ with corresponding mechanism $\M_x = L(Rx + z),\, z\sim \mathcal{F}^{n}$ where $n$ is the dimension of $Rx$.